 Most of these harnesses have a back clip where the leash attaches.
 This helps distribute pressure evenly on your dog’s body, instead of putting strain on his neck and back.
 Many now offer reflective fabrics as well, which helps provide greater visibility when it’s dark outside.
 And for the fashionista in us all, the options cover a wide variety of colors and styles.

-A harness is a great way to maintain control of your dog, but only if it fits correctly.
+Fitting a dog harness correctly is crucial if you want to keep your pet in control.
 Your pup can wiggle free from a harness that’s too big, while one that’s too small might choke him.
 A harness fits correctly when two of your fingers fit easily between the harness strap and your dog’s body.